Rahul626-stack/phishguard/README.md

 # PhishGuard: Real-Time Phishing & Threat Detection Browser Extension

+## Guide
+-Add your dataset for model training in the Data folder -preequisite python and node.js, also install the requirements.txt before run

 ## Executive Summary
 PhishGuard is an advanced, real-time browser security extension designed to intercept, analyze, and neutralize zero-day phishing links, malware distribution endpoints, and brand impersonation attempts directly at the client layer before malicious payloads can execute.
 Backed by a high-performance FastAPI orchestration engine and an enterprise Security Operations Center (SOC) dashboard, PhishGuard unifies live network forensics, threat intelligence feed aggregation, advanced typosquatting detection, and a customized multi-class Machine Learning classification engine to deliver decisive risk verdicts with sub-100ms processing latency.